AlgoTrace: Algorithmic Primitives and Compositional Geometry of Reasoning in Language Models: Results

 Notably, the role of a particular cluster cannot always be inferred from the tokens on which it is active alone; the surrounding context often also plays a role.
 For example, the cluster \texttt{compare\_and\_verify} is largely active on the token corresponding to the final distance of a candidate path.
 However, we noticed that tokens on which this cluster was active were often followed by subsequent checks and comparisons.
 We therefore hypothesized that this cluster may not just represent the final distance, but also induce a verification primitive.
 Table~\ref{tab:extreme_interventions} confirms this hypothesis.
 Interestingly, we can observe this dual nature in representational space as well.
 In a t-SNE plot of the average representational trajectory of these example primitives, we observe that in earlier layers, \texttt{compare\_or\_verify} evolves along other path-related primitives like \texttt{generate\_new\_path}, whereas it moves closer to \texttt{compare\_or\_verify2} in later layers (Fig.~\ref{fig:cycles}b).

-\textbf{Comparing Algorithmic Primitives between Phi-4 and Phi-4-Reasoning.} To identify shared and distinct primitives between responses by Phi-4 and Phi-4-Reasoning, we computed the dissimilarity between the primitive frequencies involved in different responses.
-We fond that responses by Phi-4-Reasoning are highly stereotyped (Fig.~\ref{fig:model-comparison}a).
+\textbf{Comparing Algorithmic Primitives between Models.} To compare primitives between Phi-4 and Phi-4-Reasoning, we computed the dissimilarity between the primitive frequencies involved in their responses.
+We found that responses by Phi-4-Reasoning are highly stereotyped (Fig.~\ref{fig:model-comparison}a).
 In contrast, Phi-4 has two subgroups of distinct responses.
 Notably, these groups map onto two distinct approaches towards solving TSP: a brute-force search and a random guess without further refinement.
-This highlights that algorithmic fingerprinting reveals both differences between different models, but even differences within responses from the same model.
-Beyond TSP, we found that the responses from Phi-4 and Phi-4-Reasoning on 3-SAT and GraphNav are highly stereotyped (Fig.~\ref{fig:model-comparison}b,d).
-On AIME, algorithmic primitives involved in responses to the same question were very similar to each other, whereas primitives involved in responses to different questions were substantially more different, reflecting the higher diversity of questions on this benchmark (Fig.~\ref{fig:model-comparison}c).
+This highlights that algorithmic fingerprinting reveals both differences between models, and differences between responses from the same model.
+Beyond TSP, the responses from Phi-4 and Phi-4-Reasoning on 3-SAT and GraphNav are highly stereotyped (Fig.~\ref{fig:model-comparison}b,d).
+On AIME, algorithmic primitives involved in responses to the same question were very similar to each other, whereas primitives involved in responses to different questions were substantially more different, reflecting the higher diversity of questions in AIME (Fig.~\ref{fig:model-comparison}c).

 Next, we analyzed which primitives are more common in Phi-4 or Phi-4-Reasoning by computing the signed $\chi$-squared difference, and analyzing the clusters with the largest positive and negative values.
-This allows us to identify important differences in responses strategies across the two model.
-For example, on TSP and 3-SAT, distinct heuristic approaches arise more commonly in Phi-4-Reasoning than Phi-4 (\texttt{nearest\_neighbor} and \texttt{if\_clause\_true}, Appendix~\ref{app:primitives}).
+This allows us to identify important differences in response strategies across the two models.
+For example, on TSP and 3-SAT, distinct heuristic approaches arise more commonly in Phi-4-Reasoning than Phi-4 (\texttt{nearest\_neighbor} and \texttt{if\_clause\_true}, App.~\ref{app:primitives}).
 Beyond task-specific strategies, our comparative analysis also highlights broader differences between the two models: in particular, clusters that are more common in Phi-4-Reasoning relate to general-purpose reasoning steps such as verification, recalling instructions, or planning the final answer.